Skillpage-eu/latex-renderer/README.md

 - Form fields:
   - `document`: (required) All files for the render (.tex, .cls etc.).
 Must contain a `main.tex` file.
   - `image`: (optional) Additional image files referenced in the LaTeX document
+- Header:
+  - `X-Webhook-Url`: (optional) URL to receive webhook notifications about the document's status

 **Response (202 Accepted):**
 ```json